wanghaisheng/responsive-landing-page-starter/content/blog/en/add-dialogflow-and-the-vonage-messages-api-to-your-flask-app-dr.md

 ## Create an Application

- We will begin by using the Nexmo CLI mode to create an app.
-Install the Nexmo CLI on your machine as follows:
+ We will begin by using the Vonage CLI mode to create an app.
+Install the Vonage CLI on your machine as follows:

 ```
-npm install nexmo-cli@beta -g
+npm install -g @vonage/cli
 ```

 Create a directory for your application locally: